 When it comes to beverage containers, closed-loop recycling ensures that valuable materials, such as plastic, aluminum and glass, are continually recycled back into bottles and cans, rather than being landfilled, littered or 'downcycled' into lower quality materials.

-This way of reimagining recycling is best implemented through reverse vending machines, which see single-use containers returned through an incentivized deposit return scheme.
-Around 40 markets around the globe have already adopted deposit return schemes and experience return rates of up to 98 per cent.
+This way of reimagining recycling is best implemented through reverse vending machines, which see drink containers returned through an incentivized deposit return scheme.
+Around 40 markets around the globe have already adopted deposit return schemes and experience return rates of up to 98%

 How does closed-loop recycling work?

 When we collect recyclable materials, transform them into a new product and put them back into consumer circulation, we are forming a recycling ‘loop’.
 Despite appearing to be a single-use item, a discarded plastic bottle can actually be broken down and processed back into the same standard of plastic bottle, meaning it doesn’t get downcycled or thrown away.
 This removes the need to extract valuable resources to make a completely new one.

 Closed-loop recycling goes beyond simply reusing resources and protecting the environment.
 It also enables high-quality material to remain in circulation and ensures that there is a demand for this material.

 ‘Downcycling’ is the common practice of recycling a material to create a new product at a lower quality and functionality than its original state, meaning it usually can't be recycled again.
 Although it is a way for plastics to get used again, it is not a particularly sustainable method as the recycled product often reaches the end of its life at this stage due to its lower quality status.

 It is far more beneficial and sustainable for plastic containers to go back into the production of new plastic containers, helping to reduce the amount of lower quality material going back into circulation and the reliance on raw materials.